christyguajardo/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Create Virtual Machine in Azure
+- Create a Resource Group in Azure
-- Item 2
+- Create a Virtual Machine (VM) in Azure
-- Item 3
+- Open Installation Files Link (holds downloads for installing)
 - Item 4
 - Item 5